yegor256/blog/static/elegant-objects.md

 [Object-Oriented Design](http://www.amazon.com/gp/bestsellers/books/4013/ref=pd_zg_hrsr_b_1_5_last) category!
 There are [three reviews](http://goo.gl/W2WVMk) already.
 Many thanks to their authors!
-Would be great if you publish yours &mdash; this will greatly help in promoting the manuscript.
+Would be great if you publish yours&mdash;this will greatly help in promoting the manuscript.
 Besides that, I will be presenting the book at the following conferences in the next few months:
 [JPoint](http://javapoint.ru/en/) in Moscow, April 22;